How to open a GPX file? Learn how to use them!

 Traces

 A track is a series of geolocation points recorded over time.
-A GPX file can contain one or more lists of tracks, each including the geolocation points that compose it, as well as other optional information, such as its name, its description, its symbolization (color used on the map) and its meta- data (date of creation, modification, etc.).
-Tracks can be used to record hiking, running, or other travel on a map.
+A GPX file can contain one or more lists of tracks, each including its constituent geolocation points, as well as other optional information such as its name, description, symbology (color used on the map), and metadata (creation date, modification date, etc.).
+Tracks can be used to record hiking routes, running routes, or any other movement performed on a map.

-It is important to note that GPX files are not limited to these three data types and may contain other information, depending on the tool used to create and use them.
+It is important to note that GPX files are not limited to these three types of data and can contain other information, depending on the tool used to create and use them.
 For example, a GPX file can also contain geolocation points with weather data , information about points of interest, or any other type of geolocation-related data.

 Structure of a GPX file